-Cuba is our resident goofball.
-A born entertainer, he loves to show, he loves attention, and he loves to bark!
-A wonderful show dog, he still returns to the Veteran's ring every now and again to strut his stuff.
+Cuba will always be the resident goofball in our hearts.
+A born entertainer, he loved to show, he loved attention, and he loved to bark!
+A wonderful show dog, he still returned to the Veteran's ring every now and again to strut his stuff.

 The beautiful “T” as we call her, is our younger Schoolmaster dog and is also helping to “train” our kids in showmanship.
 Smart, sweet, and one of the happiest dogs ever, T is always a huge hit on the local playground!
-Look for T in the Junior and Companion show rings soon!
+Look for T in the Junior Showmanship ring!

 The Ultimate Showman, Zap could pretty much show himself in the ring.
 He was loved by everyone he met, especially children.
+The most beautiful dog we have ever had, he literally stopped traffic.
 We miss him very much.

 2005 - 2014

 Bailey came to us later in life and we are so happy he joined our family.
 One of our two “Schoolmaster” dogs, at 12 years old he partnered with our grandson in Junior showmanship and won Reserved BIS Veteran at the Int'l shows!

 The Keeshond is a very old breed, and one of the very few which throughout history have always been raised for family companions and watchdogs.
 The fact that they have not been bred to hunt, kill animals, attack or chase criminals undoubtedly accounts for their gentle, intelligent devotion to their owners as home-loving dogs with a special fondness for children, for which they are renowned.